Equity-Minded Hiring

 The resources on this page are intended to help search committees recruit more diverse faculty and staff who are reflective of the diverse students and communities served by SDSU.

 - For faculty, please note that the Faculty Hiring Handbook provided by Faculty Advancement has lots of great advice and resources as well (see last section of the Handbook in particular).
+There is also a Canvas homeroom with many additional resources.

 - For staff, see the recruitment resources from the Center for Human Resources.